OpenBfS/dokpool-plone/README.md

   _PostgreSQL has its own user management independent from the operating system._

 - The accounts from the **Dokpool application** _(totally independent from the system- or database accounts.)_ These are the accounts to log into Dokpool/ELAN using a webbrowser, e.g. Firefox.
-  The initial default account for this is Username: `admin` PW: `istrator`
+  The initial default account for this is Username: `admin` PW: `admin`

 Additionally there are some more power users with default passwords